 Four steps to a strong identity foundation with Azure Active Directory

 In adopting an Azure Active Directory (Azure AD) hybrid identity solution, organizations gain access to premium features that unlock productivity through automation, delegation, self-service, and single sign-on capabilities.
-It allows your workers to access company resources from wherever they need to do their work while allowing your IT team to govern that access by ensuring that the right people have the right access to the right resources to establish secure productivity.
+It allows employees to access company resources from wherever they need to do their work while allowing IT teams to govern that access and ensure that the right people have the right access to the right resources for the right time to establish secure productivity.

-Based on our learnings, this checklist of best practices will help you quickly deploy recommended actions to build a strong identity foundation in your organization:
+Based on our learnings, this checklist of best practices helps you quickly deploy recommended actions to build a strong identity foundation in your organization: